 This platform is composed by two 6 DoF Adept Viper arms.
 Ultrasound probes connected either to a SonoSite 180 Plus or an Ultrasonix SonixTouch imaging system can be mounted on a force torque sensor attached to each robot end-effector.
-The haptic Virtuose 6D device from Haption can also be used within this platform.
+The haptic Virtuose 6D device from Haption of the Omega 6 device can also be used within this platform.

 This testbed is of primary interest for researches and experiments concerning ultrasound visual servoing applied to probe positioning, soft tissue tracking, elastography or robotic needle insertion tasks.

 This platform is composed by 2 Panda lightweight arms from Franka Emika equipped with torque sensors in all seven axes.
 An electric gripper, a camera or a soft hand from qbrobotics can be mounted on the robot end- effector to validate our researches in coupling force and vision for controlling robot manipulators and in shared control for remote manipulation.
 Other haptic devices can also be coupled to this platform.